Spina bifida

 Symptoms

-Spina bifida can cause a sac filled with fluid and spinal nerves to form on the baby's back.
-Sometimes the sac doesn't contain nerves.
-It can affect bowel and bladder function and cause weakness or lack of movement in the legs.
-Fluid may build up in the brain.
-Or a baby may not have a sac or symptoms.
-A tuft of hair, dimple or birthmark may be on the back instead.
+In serious cases, a fluid-filled sac may form on the baby's back.
+This sac may be filled with spinal nerves.
+It may affect bladder and bowel function and cause weakness or movement issues in the legs.
+Also, fluid may build up in the brain.
+In mild cases there may not be symptoms.
+A tuft of hair, dimple or birthmark may show on the back instead.

 Treatments

-Prenatal tests can often diagnose spina bifida before birth, but some babies are diagnosed right after birth.
-Sometimes surgery to repair the unborn baby's spinal cord is done before birth while the baby is still in the womb.
+Tests often can diagnose spina bifida before birth, but some babies are diagnosed right after birth.
+Sometimes surgery to repair the spinal cord is done while the baby is still in the womb.
 Other times, surgery is done within 72 hours of birth.
+Ongoing treatment may still be needed to support movement, the bladder and bowels, and fluid drainage.